darrendube/bytequant/README.md

 # ByteQuant

-An autonomous protfolio management and trading engine
+An autonomous Portfolio Optimisation and trading engine